Q: Dear Freddy:

 by William Strunk Jr. & E.B.
 White

-Known by generations of writers as simply “Strunk and White,” this essential reference book reads like a how-to manual, but you should peruse it cover to cover.
+Known by generations of writers as simply “Strunk and White,” this essential reference reads like a how-to manual, but you should peruse it cover to cover.
 Regularly.

 Made To Stick

 by Dan Heath & Chip Heath

 This book discusses how to be memorable.
 Along the way, the Heath brothers nail some key writing guidelines, such as using specific and concrete terms.
 Marketing writers need to employ vivid language — exactly what they see, hear, smell, touch, taste — not vague abstractions.